H4sh3/game-of-life/README.md

 2. Dead cell with 3 live neighbours become alive<br>
 3. Cells with more then 3 neighbours die<br>

+# p5js
+The canvas is drawn with help of the p5js lib.

 Read more at https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life